etemesi254/zune-image/crates/zune-jpeg/README.md

 ### Incremental input

 `JpegDecoder` can be retried on the same decoder when the underlying reader can see more bytes later.
-Callers should treat `DecodeErrors::is_recoverable_eof()` as the signal to feed more input and retry; any other error is a hard decode failure.
+Call `set_incremental_mode(true)` before scan decoding to make scan EOF recoverable in non-strict mode.
+Callers should treat `DecodeErrors::is_recoverable_eof()` as the signal to feed more input and retry;
+any other error is a hard decode failure.

 After `decode_headers()` succeeds, `info()` and `output_buffer_size()` are available.
 During `decode_into()`, the same decoder and output buffer must be